 Jefferson was not writing about art, but about politics and social relations.
 And what with the most recent US presidential election and other phenomena, such as young Americans no longer likely to do better economically than their parents, the Jeffersonian equation—New World=progress—it feels empty.
 In view of slavery and the decimation of the Indians, the equation was a kind of fake news even in Jefferson’s day.
 And it certainly now seems silly or worse when contemporary artists or art promoters (or the promoters of technology and other commercial stuff) use, to sell their products, newness or ideas of freedom from old worlds, old constraints, and “Dark Ages”—all our conflicts and prejudices included.

 This allows me, segueing, to say a word or two about the real-life-affirming work of the American-Roman painter Wendy Artin.
 This work—for the most part watercolors and charcoal drawings of classical ruins and of nudes—is not sufficiently known (e.g. she has no New York gallery).
 It has been proposed that Artin’s work “explores the timeless interaction of light with surfaces on architecture and the human body.”
 I have italicized “timeless,” and would also stress that Artin’s best nudes make healthy bodies look themselves like ruins—sex-possessing ruins.
 She is not likely to use the word “new” 21 times in an essay.
 One might say, rather, that she is calling our attention to some things essential yet dilapidated, or to now faded glories.
 In an interview Artin said, “Whether I am painting statues or figures: I look for the shadows and try to capture them with the most simple precision I can muster.”
 I am tempted to, jestingly, call such an approach—focusing on shadows!—un-American, and this while noting that, in addition to studying in Boston, Artin studied at the École des Beaux-Arts in Paris.
+(And, she has subsequently informed me, she “happened to grow up with a beautiful replication of the beautiful Egyptian face” touched on above.)

 Since people are now shorter with their reading and understandably overwhelmed by the fact and effects of neo-fascists coming to power in the United States, I am exploring writing shorter pieces.
 So I will stop here.
 Or with the closing words of Gatsby, which—with the present going to pieces and the future toxic—may seem quaint, a little comforting, and a little questionable.
 “So we beat on, boats against the current, borne back ceaselessly into the past.”